- To get the most from AI content generation, you need to understand its limits

 AI tools aren’t even equivalent to our friends, much less our bosses.
 They’re helpful assistants, willing researchers, and hard-working partners for repetitive, high-volume, or just plain boring tasks that need to happen at scale.
 And when you use them in the right way, they can be amazing assets for your business.

-AI: your new favourite intern
+Use AI as your new favourite intern

 That’s how to use AI content generation tools: as that intern that’s just joined the team and is willing to do anything without complaint.
 Best of all, they don’t need to go home to sleep.